Course-OO-modeling/Trafo/README.md

 This is the repository of the course object-oriented modeling in GIS at the Geodetic Institute in Karlsruhe.
 It contains Java-Code for several geodetic transformations integrated in a single programm.
 The course focuses on learning software engineering skills and focuses on design patterns such as singleton or factory method (creational patterns).
 The program is based on a structure design pattern of a Model View Controller.

-This code is open source and everyone is invited to partipitate to this repository.
+This code is open source and everyone is invited to participate to this repository.

 ## Getting Started